1jour1vin

 Eye

-Very dark purple color with ruby highlights
+A very deep purple color with ruby highlights

 Nose

-Deep with notes of blackcurrant, blackberry, flowers (violet), cedar, pencil shavings, and cigar
+Deep, with notes of blackcurrant, blackberry, flowers (violet), cedar, pencil shavings, and cigar

 Serve